ScotGovAnalysis/pkginstaller/README.md

 ## Checking the current packages server directory

 Select “Show packages directory” from the pkginstaller Addin menu.
-In the R console the current directory should be printed.
+The current directory should be printed in the console.

 ## Updating the current packages server directory

 If the current check shows the directory needs changing, then run “Update packages directory” from the Addin menu.
-A pop-up will open and should specify the path to the directory.
+A pop-up will open and should specify the updated directory containing packages to install.

 ![image-3](man/figures/Server_img.png)